jflieben/assortedFunctionsV2/M365PermissionsCloud/ARCHITECTURE.md

 ## 🔐 Identity & Access Model

 We utilize **System Assigned Managed Identities** to eliminate hardcoded credentials and secret rotation.
+The frontend does NOT have access to anything except the database, thereby assuring that even if it is compromised, no direct access to the tenant can occur.

 ``` mermaid
 sequenceDiagram